SheenaShahangian/CS601_TermProject_Shahangian/README.md

 * I have run all imagery through an image optimizer prior to being added to the website, to ensure they are not too large.

+* I have included meta descriptions on all HTML pages to give my website an added SEO benefit.